-Aircraft surveillance is used to assist with the locating of animals quickly.
-This is crucial in order to deploy ground rangers quickly as protection for these animals.
-We have also lately seen aircrafts being used in a more aggressive role, in the following up and spotting of actual suspected poachers on the ground.
+Aircraft surveillance is used to prevent poaching by locating of threatened animals in the reserves, which is crucial in order to deploy ground rangers as protection for the these animals.
+Aircrafts are also used in a more aggressive role, when following up on tracks and spotting of actual suspected poachers on the ground.
 In both situations, having an aircraft in the air with a pair of eys in the sky makes a big difference to the protection.

-Quickly deploy ground rangers where there’s animals in need.
+Quickly deploy ground rangers where there are animals in need

 Wildhood Foundation’s local partner in the sky F4R (Flying for Rhino & Conservation) have great experience in anti-poaching operations.
-F4R have over time flown and tested numerous different aircrafts and settled on an aircraft that is perfect for the task – it has a low fuel consumption, slow speed, good field of visibility and can handle the more severe weather conditions in emergencies.
+F4R have over time flown and tested numerous different aircrafts and settled on the Bathawk Ultra Light.
+An aircraft perfect for the task as it has a low fuel consumption, slow speed, good field of visibility and can handle the more severe weather conditions in emergencies.

-The funds raised by Wildhood to support “eyes in the sky” will go straight into the support of F4R:s training, flying and maintaining of aircrafts used for conservation and anti-poaching operations and animal protection in the field of Greater Kruger Area.
+The funds raised for F4R will go straight to flight hours used for conservation, anti-poaching operations and animal protection in the field of Greater Kruger Area, South Africa.

-In relation to other aircrafts this plane has very forgiving handling characteristics and a relatively low running cost.
-The hours that the aircraft need to be in the sky on a daily basis is depending on area of deployment but on average the optimal presence is 3-4 hours a day depending of area of deployment – requires funding.
-Both for purchasing more aircrafts, but mainly to train and deploy pilots and fill the engine with fuel.
+In relation to other aircrafts this plane has a forgiving handling characteristics and a relatively low running cost.
+The hours that the aircraft need to be in the sky on a daily basis is depending on area of deployment but on average the optimal presence is 3-4 hours a day.

 Flying for Rhino and Conservation

-They are a group of dedicated people who offer their expertise as pilots and conservationists to support the anti-poaching work and ground rangers in the Greater Kruger National Park, Trans Frontier Park and the private reserves around the same area.
+This is a group of dedicated people who offer their expertise as pilots and conservationists to support the anti-poaching work and ground rangers in the Greater Kruger National Park, South Africa.

-Over the past 2 years and thousands of hours flown they have faced all challenges to keep the the aircraft safely flying with good maintenance, as well as on going training for the pilots as the role of the aircraft and pilots developed.
+Over the past years they have faced all challenges to keep the the aircraft safely flying with good maintenance, as well as on going training for the pilots as the role of the aircraft and pilots developed.